 Custodial Credit Risk - Deposits.
 Custodial credit risk is the risk that in the event of bank failure the District's deposits may not be returned to the District.
 The District does not have a deposit policy for custodial credit risk.
-At year end, the carrying amount of the District's deposits was \$43,367 and the bank balance was \$43,367.
+At year end, the carrying amount of the District's deposits was \$300,692 and the bank balance was \$300,692.

 The State Treasurer's pool is an external investment pool, the Local Government Investment Pool (Pool 5), with no regulatory oversight.
 The pool as an investment company is not registered with the Securities and Exchange Commission.
 The activity and performance of the pool is reviewed monthly by the State Board of Investment.
 The fair value of each participant's position in the State Treasurer investment pools approximates the value of the participant's shares in the pool and the participants' shares are not identified with specific investments.
+Participants in the pool are not required to categorize the value of shares in accordance with the fair value hierarchy.

 Fair Value Measurements.
 The District categorizes its fair value measurements within the fair value hierarchy established by generally accepted accounting principles.
 The hierarchy is based on the valuation inputs used to measure the fair value of the asset.
 Level 1 inputs are quoted prices in active markets for identical assets; Level 2 inputs are significant other observable inputs; Level 3 inputs are significant unobservable inputs.
-The District's money market accounts are measured at fair value on a recurring basis and are valued using quoted market prices (Level 1 inputs).
 At year end, the District's investments consisted of the following: